 If the proposal relates to the election of a person other than a director of the company retiring at the AGM, at least 7 days' notice commencing no earlier than the day after the dispatch of the notice and ending no later than 7 days prior to the date of the meeting shall be given.
-The procedure is published in the section "Memorandum and Article of Association" of the Company's corporate website.
+"Procedure for Nomination of Directors by Shareholders" is published in the section "Memorandum and Article of Association" of the Company's corporate website.